SCWE-020: Absence of Time-Locked Functions

 require(msg.sender == owner, "Not the owner");

-require(now >= lastWithdrawalTime + withdrawalDelay, "Time lock not expired");
+require(block.timestamp >= lastWithdrawalTime + withdrawalDelay, "Time lock not expired");

-lastWithdrawalTime = now;
+lastWithdrawalTime = block.timestamp;

 funds -= amount;